Crock Pot Loaded Baked Beans Perfect For Tailgating!

 How To Make Crock Pot Cowboy Beans:

 Take a lot of prep work out of weeknight dinners and precook and freeze your cooked ground beef!
-Pull and defrost the ground beef to put in recipes like this for an easy weeknight dinner!
+Pull and defrost the ground beef from the freezer to put in this recipe for an easy weeknight dinner!
 (If you aren’t sure how to best do this, check out Freezing Cooked Ground Beef)

 Spray your crockpot with a nonstick spray.
 I used my 8-quart crockpot ( you can grab one -> here on Amazon) to create this, so I would have a lot of room for mixing the ingredients.